yoember/yoember.github.io/index.md

     }
     //..{% endraw %}
 ```
-Check your app and open the Console in Chrome.
-You will see a couple of extra information what Ember.js automatically doing.
+Check your app and open the Console in Chrome/Firefox.
+You will see extra information what Ember.js automatically doing.
+Don't worry if you don't understand those debug messages at this stage.
+As you spend more and more time with Ember.js development, these lines going to be clearer from time to time.

 ### Add Sass and Bootstrap to your app

+Let's add some basic style to our application.
+We use Bootstrap with Sass.
+Ember-CLI can install for us add-ons and useful packages.
+These add-ons are simplify our development process, because we don't have to reinvent the wheel, we get more out of the box.
+You can find various packages, add-ons on the following databases: http://www.emberaddons.com or http://www.emberobserver.com

+We install an add-on for Sass and other for Bootstrap.

 Exit your `ember server` with `Ctrl+C` in your terminal.

-Run the following two command in your terminal.
+Run the following two commands:

     $ ember install ember-cli-sass
     $ ember install ember-cli-bootstrap-sassy